bokeh/bokeh/docs/bokeh/source/docs/user_guide/server/app.rst

 ~~~~~~~~~~~~~~~

 You may want to execute code at specific points of server or session runtime.
-For instance, if you are using a Bokeh server with a Django server, you need to
-call ``django.setup()`` for each Bokeh server to properly initialize Django for
-use by Bokeh application code.

 Bokeh enables this through a set of *lifecycle hooks*.
 To use these hooks,
 create your application in
 :ref:`directory format<ug_server_apps_directory>` and include a